-Gary M. Pomerantzis a nonfiction author and journalist, and has served the past seven years as a visiting lecturer in the Department of Communication at Stanford University.
+Gary M. Pomerantz is a nonfiction author and journalist, and has served the past ten years as a lecturer in the Department of Communication at Stanford University.

 Pomerantz spent 17 years as a daily journalist, first as a sportswriter for The Washington Post where he covered Georgetown University basketball, the Washington Redskins, and the National Football League, and later at The Atlanta Journal-Constitution where he wrote about race, sports, culture and politics, and served for a time on the newspaper’s editorial board.

 In 2005 he followed with WILT, 1962, a story about race, celebrity and basketball star Wilt Chamberlain’s legendary 100-point game.
 The book returned him to his sportswriting roots, and was an Editors’ Choice selection by The New York Times Book Review.
 The Devil’s Tickets (2009) is a narrative from the Roaring Twenties about a sensational killing and murder trial in Kansas City and the contract bridge craze that swept America.
 National Public Radio hailed it as “deliciously detailed and splendidly written.”

 His fifth book, Their Life’s Work , a narrative about the 1970s Pittsburgh Steelers dynasty that examines football’s gifts and costs, was named a finalist for the 2014 PEN/ESPN Award for Literary Sports Writing.